cturra/docker-basics/3-nginx-with-volume/README.md

 ------------------
 This example Dockerfile will build a docker container with nginx installed and running.
 Additionally, we're shipping a customer sites-available/default configuration file.
-Once up and running, you will have a default "Welcome to nginx on Debian!" page with a custom
+Once up and running, you will have a custom "Docker Basics Example" page with a custom
 header: `X-Docker-Basics: DOCKER`

 Finally, we're including a custom "document" root directory which contains our web